dmcewing/website/docs/SportsDraw/competition.md

 | End date | The final date for the competition.
 No draw will be created for a date after this date.
 | First Field | When allocating fields, this is the first designation... i.e. 'A', could be 'C' for Parrs Park turf.
 | Field for Bye games | This is the marking for the field allocated to Byes.
 Any character can be used.
+| Copy Times from | This will copy the time configuration over to the newly created competition.